 Peter Dornan AM

 Peter is a physiotherapist with more than fifty years practical experience in the field of sporting injuries.
 He has been official physiotherapist for many international sporting teams, including being the inaugural physiotherapist for Queensland Reds, the Wallabies and Kangaroos, and is a Foundation Member of the National Rugby League Coaching Panel.
-A sportsman himself, he is a Foundation Fellow of the Australian Sports Medicine Foundation.
+A sportsman himself, he is a cofounder of the Queensland Branch of Sports Medicine Australia, and he is a Foundation Fellow of the Australian Sports Medicine Foundation.
 He has travelled extensively in the interests of Sports Medicine, and has written numerous articles for Physiotherapy and Sports Medicine journals, as well as designing and marketing a video exercise program, "Medirobics".

-He has also written two books on sports injuries, one on treating incontinence called Conquering Incontinence, and a book on treating Pelvic Pain.
+He has also written two books on sports injuries, one on treating incontinence called Conquering Incontinence, and two books on treating Pelvic Pain.

 Peter's other interests include military history, being a freelance writer for some years.
 He has written four (see Peter) military books.
 He has studied classical sculpture and has works displayed in many prominent institutions and private collections.